Home - Bookapy Book Preview

 “Aye, no doubt of it, but we who are left won’t run, you know that.”

-“Wouldn’t do us much good, food ran out two days ago,” Darras nodded, glancing over at the remaining old men who made up what were his ‘special command’.
+“Wouldn’t do us much good; food ran out two days ago,” Darras nodded, glancing over at the remaining old men who made up his ‘special command’.

 “Aye, those bastards would hunt us down for sport and impale us as decorations around the ruins here anyway.”